-3 The term non-incorporated college covers Argyll College, Newbattle Abbey College, Sabhal Mòr Ostaig and West Highland College.
-Orkney College and Shetland College are part of their local authorities and will be included in the annual report and accounts of those authorities.
+3 The term non-incorporated college covers Argyll College, Newbattle Abbey College, Sabhal Mòr Ostaig, Shetland College and West Highland College.
+Orkney College forms part of Orkney Islands Council and will be included in the annual report and accounts of the local authority.